The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Conclusions

-The fact that the power gap is so tightly correlated with the properties of the PNS core means that the gap is directly linked to the properties of matter under some of the most extreme conditions throughout the universe.
+{In the event of a sufficiently nearby core-collapse supernova, the power gap would be a directly observable feature of the GW PSD, and its central frequency could therefore be used to study the properties of the PNS.} The fact that the power gap is so tightly correlated with the properties of the PNS core means that the gap is directly linked to the properties of matter under some of the most extreme conditions throughout the universe.
 Measuring, for example, the sound speed in this regime could place new constraints on the EOS of hot and dense nuclear matter.
-Consequently, the power gap could provide observational insights into the properties of matter in a region of the EOS phase space that is otherwise hard to access.
-In this context, an important question is how precisely the central frequency of a power gap could be recovered from an actual observation.
-Addressing this requires a dedicated analysis and is therefore beyond the scope of the present study, but we intend to explore it in future work.
+Consequently, the power gap could provide observational insights into the properties of matter in a region of the EOS phase space that is otherwise hard to access. {In this context, an important question is how precisely the central frequency of a power gap could be recovered from an actual observation.
+The gap lies near $\sim$1~kHz, which is outside the optimal sensitivity range of current detectors.
+Identifying the power gap requires that the surrounding ridge and haze emission be reconstructed well enough for the deficit in power to stand out.
+Its detectability, therefore, depends on how well the signal can be reconstructed in the presence of detector noise, which in turn depends on the signal-to-noise ratio, and the reconstruction method.
+A quantitative assessment would require injecting our signals into detector noise, reconstructing the signal, and examining PSD of the recovered signals.
+Such a dedicated analysis is beyond the scope of the present study, which focuses on the physical origin of the gap, but we intend to explore it in future work.}

 We assessed several proposed explanations for the power gap.
 Avoided crossings between PNS oscillation modes are frequently invoked in the literature, but our analysis showed that it is difficult for an avoided crossing between two weakly coupled modes to generate a persistent gap in the GW emission.
 In such a scenario, each mode contributes power primarily near its own eigenfrequency, and the only mechanism capable of producing a suppression between the two peaks is the cross term in the Fourier spectrum arising from their coupling.
 However, far from the avoided crossing the coupling is weak, and the cross term becomes too small to create a pronounced or sustained minimum in the signal.